 Okocha joined Bolton Wanderers on a free transfer after leaving PSG in the summer of 2002 after the FIFA World Cup.
 His debut season, despite being hampered by injuries, made him a favourite with the Bolton fans, with the team printing shirts with the inscription “Jay-Jay – so good they named him twice”.
-Below is a mix of his Bolton highlights;

 This was voted Bolton’s best Premier League goal in a fans vote in 2008.
 The next season saw Okocha receive more responsibility as he was given the captain’s armband following Guðni Bergsson’s retirement.
 As captain, he led Bolton to their first cup final in nine years where they finished runners-up in the 2004 Football League Cup to Middlesbrough FC.

 In 2006, he was stripped of the captaincy – something he said he had seen coming, as there had been a change in attitude from some staff members.
 This had probably been due to his proposed move to the Middle East, which had been growing in speculation.
 At the end of the season, he refused a one-year extension in order to move to Qatar.

 Following Bolton’s relegation from the Premier League in 2012, Okocha stated that his time at the club was now rendered a waste of time, because the club had not invested and improved on the foundations that was laid during his time there.